leapacho/Workman-custom/README.md

 Workman keyboard layout originally proposed by OJ Bucao at https://workmanlayout.org.

+This is Limonero's fork, which adds many keys involving the Spanish language, such as diacritics, the N tilde, and more.

+## ⚠️ IMPORTANT WARNING ⚠️

+**Only the Xorg version (in the Xorg folder) has been modified.
+Other versions have been left untouched.**

 When learning cold-turkey, try printing the included keyboard image as a desk reference.

 ## Important design notes